Devolution

 The agreement, the biggest ever of its kind, includes a Government commitment to support the development of a West Yorkshire Mass Transit System and investment from the Transforming Cities Fund which, with the other resources available through the deal, will enable the delivery of the full pipeline of West Yorkshire transport projects submitted in the region’s bid.

-Our devolution deal brings:
+Our devolution deal included:

 • £38m for 30 years into West Yorkshire Investment Fund with a 25%/75% capital/revenue split